ohmjs/ohm/packages/wasm/README.md

 # @ohm-js/wasm

-Compile Ohm.js grammars to WebAsssembly (aka Wasm), so they can be used from other languages.
+Compile Ohm.js grammars to WebAsssembly, so they can be used from other languages.

 To use the grammar, use the appropriate _miniohm_ package for your language.